sryanshin/srshin/README.md

 "The value of scientists", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, Data analysis

-"Pre-merger review exemption and entrepreneurial ecosystem", Data analysis
+"Pre-merger review exemption and entrepreneurial ecosystem", Single-authored, Data analysis

 "Learning through the interplay between knowledge spillover and technological alliances", with Yura Jung, Jaehyun Lee and Junseok Hwang